Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: ESQM for Constrained Difference Programming

-which ensures that the backtracking linesearch terminates in a finite number of steps. \end{proof} The result above justifies the well-definiteness of the backtracking linesearch procedure for selecting an appropriate stepsize satisfying the sufficient decrease condition \eqref{eq:linesearch}.
+The result above justifies the well-definiteness of the backtracking linesearch procedure for selecting an appropriate stepsize and it guarantee that the sufficient decrease condition \eqref{lem36_eq} holds.
 This condition enables us in turn to verify a decrease property of the sequence

-\begin{proposition} Let $\{x^k\}$, $\{d^k\}$, and $\{\tau^k\}$ be the sequences generated by CDP-ESQM.
+\begin{proposition} Let $\{x^k\}$, $\{d^k\}$, and $\{\tau_k\}$ be the sequences generated by CDP-ESQM.
 Then we have

 \end{proposition}